Subprime vs. Prime Credit Score Classifications

 Benefits of Being a Prime Borrower

-Being a prime borrower makes you a much more attractive loan candidate.
-Borrowers with the lowest risk are able to be approved for lower interest rates.
-These borrowers can also get approved for higher loan amounts or credit limits and lower down payments.
-A good credit score may also give a prime borrower more negotiating power with credit card and loan terms.
+Being a prime borrower makes you an attractive customer for banks and justifies your demand for the lowest possible interest rates.
+Prime borrowers are generally approved for higher loan amounts, higher credit limits, and lower down payments.
+In general, a good credit score gives prime borrowers more negotiating power when shopping for a credit card or loan.

 While prime borrowers are more likely to have their applications approved, the higher credit score doesn't guarantee approval.
 Income, debt, and other risk factors are also considered.
-A prime borrower who doesn’t meet the lender's qualifications can be denied even with excellent credit.
+A prime borrower who doesn’t meet the lender's qualifications can be denied even when their credit is excellent.

 Other Borrower Classifications